An aging IT infrastructure was slowing the operations of a local construction management firm, rather than advancing their business.

 From the interviews, we came up with two major areas of focus: remote worker enablement and infrastructure modernization.
 The goal of remote worker enablement was to allow their staff to work from the jobsite as easily and productively as they could from the home office.
 This goal was met by designing and implementing a Horizon View environment, which is VMware’s virtual desktop (VDI) solution.
 View allows the client’s staff who are not in the office to remotely access and run the applications that they need to perform their job functions.

 The second major focus area was upgrading their applications to the latest versions, which required upgrades of the server and storage environment.
 A new VMware ESX environment, built on HP hardware, was the foundation for the infrastructure currency part of the work.
-While reviewing upgrade paths for the applications, we jointly determined that rather than upgrading the in-house Exchange email environment, there would be more value derived from moving to Microsoft’s cloud hosted email service, Office 365.
-Office 365 enabled the employees to access their email from a variety of devices while greatly reducing the manpower and resources needed to run the email environment.
+While reviewing upgrade paths for the applications, we jointly determined that rather than upgrading the in-house Exchange email environment, there would be more value derived from moving to Microsoft’s cloud hosted email service, Microsoft 365 (formerly O365).
+Microsoft 365 enabled the employees to access their email from a variety of devices while greatly reducing the manpower and resources needed to run the email environment.

 Many of their on-jobsite processes that were paper based are now electronic.
 For example: the company offers a service to their subcontractors that allows them to view 3D scans of jobsites that can be used to check and verify measurements.
 In a simple example, this technology can be used to “measure” an opening for a new window in a renovation project without actually having to go to the jobsite to physically measure.
 Because subcontractors can work more efficiently when given access to the 3D scans, they prefer working with general contractors or construction managers that offer access to them.